 Intan Paramaditha is an Indonesian fiction author and a lecturer in media and film studies at Macquarie University, Sydney.
 She received her Ph.D from New York University (2014).
-Both her fiction and academic works explore the relations between gender and sexuality, culture, and politics.
+Both her fiction and academic works explore the intersection between gender and sexuality, culture, and politics.

 Prior to joining the Department of Media, Music, Communication & Cultural Studies at Macquarie University, she taught at the University of Indonesia and Sarah Lawrence College.
 Her doctoral dissertation (awarded distinction) was supported by fellowships from the Social Science Research Council IDRF, American Council of Learned Societies/ Mellon Dissertation Completion Fellowship, and American Association of University Women.
-She has been an invited speaker at universities and film festivals, and her articles appear in journals including Film Quarterly, Jump Cut, Inter-Asia Cultural Studies, and Visual Anthropology (forthcoming) as well as edited volumes such as Southeast Asian Independent Cinema and Encyclopedia of Women and Islamic Cultures.
+She has been an invited speaker at universities and literary/ film festivals, and her articles appear in journals including Film Quarterly, Jump Cut, Inter-Asia Cultural Studies, and Visual Anthropology (forthcoming) as well as edited volumes such as Southeast Asian Independent Cinema and Encyclopedia of Women and Islamic Cultures.
 Her research focuses on media, cultural activism, and sexual politics in the convergence and tension between national and cosmopolitan trajectories.